 Likely, there are a thousand or so ingredients I could choose to avoid, but that's overwhelming.
 I'm taking baby steps to a (hopefully) healthier me.
 For now, my two main concerns are Parabens and Aluminum.

 Surely, I thought, the lotions I have been using for YEARS are good for me.
 Surely they are, right?!
-Well, I was quite crestfallen when I read the long list of ingredients... with not just one type-- but many types-- of parabens, as well as the "wrong" kind of sunscreen (and all these years I felt so good about wearing sunscreen!).
+Well, I was quite crestfallen when I read the long list of ingredients... with not just one type-- but many types-- of Paraben, as well as the "wrong" kind of sunscreen (and all these years I felt so good about wearing sunscreen!).

 (The basic scoop on parabens: they are chemical preservatives that have been found in tumors.
 Anything we put on our skin sinks into our bodies, and I started picturing parabens feeding a tumor.
 Ewwww.
-They can also interfere with our hormones.
+They can also interfere with and mimic our hormones.
 Caution: Remember Biology class, of course: correlation does not mean causation, but still...)
 [Disclaimer: I'm not a doctor and am not offering medical advice.]

 I don't know why it also took me FOREVER to try out a more natural, less chemical-laden antiperspirant/deodorant.
 (Okay, I kind of know-- I am a sweat-er.
 Yes, it's true).
 I figured none of those would work.
 But enough studies have found the exact same ingredients from my trusty old Secret in breast cancer tumors that I feel obligated to switch.

 The first one I'm trying is Schmidt's; it's available at Target for under $5 (price is something to think about.
 Most of the less-toxic lotions and potions cost more).
 I also ordered an expensive one from Arbonne for comparison purposes.
 I'll keep you posted on that.
+But if you want to know the current winner, click to this post.

 So now that I've opened Pandora's box, I'm curious about all of you!